Henry Tandey had a wounded Hitler in his crosshairs during World War I. Had he taken one shot, he could have saved millions. Instead, he spared him.

 British Prime Minister Neville Chamberlain would be the first to hear about this story from the German that Private Tandey had spared.
 His name was Adolf Hitler.

-In 1938, Chamberlain arrived in Germany to secure a hollow peace pact with Hitler.
-Chamberlain’s cordial visit included a stay at Hitler’s Bavarian mountain retreat the Berghof, where he came across a painting depicting Allied soldiers in the battle of Menin crossroads in 1914.
+In 1938, Chamberlain arrived in Germany to secure a peace pact with Hitler.
+Chamberlain’s cordial visit included a stay at Hitler’s Bavarian mountain retreat called the Berghof, where he came across a painting depicting Allied soldiers in the Battle of the Menin Road Ridge in 1914.

-No doubt Chamberlain thought the subject an unusual choice for Hitler’s study, considering the humiliation Germany felt from their defeat in the First World War.
+No doubt Chamberlain thought the subject an unusual choice for Hitler’s study, considering the humiliation Germany felt from their defeat in the Great War.
 Hitler pointed to a British soldier in the foreground carrying a wounded comrade to safety.